Camouflage (band): Thief, Sensor and Relocated (1999–2007)

 Because of this, the band decided to pursue other options with Polydor, culminating in the long delayed Sensor in 2003 – a long path from the 1999 single "Thief" until now.
 Sensor was produced by Rob Kirawn and Toy in London and Gerret Frerichs in Hamburg.
 While there wasn't a plan for how Sensor was intended to sound, they felt it was important to emphasize classic Camouflage songwriting strengths and return to an electronic presentation.
-The first single "Me and You" reached No. 53 in the German charts, while the album crested at No. 26.
-The Sensor tour took the band across Germany and for first time to Russia and other countries and to İstanbul, Turkey.
-The single "I Can't Feel You" only charted at No. 75.
+The first single "Me and You" reached number 53 on the German charts, while the album crested at number 26.
+The Sensor tour took the band across Germany and for first time to Russia and other countries and to Istanbul, Turkey.
+The single "I Can't Feel You" only charted at number 75.
 Meanwhile, Polydor underwent restructuring in the face of a declining recording industry and once again plans were shelved for additional singles or albums.
 Nevertheless, the band continued writing new songs.

-In 2004, Camouflage signed a new contract with SPV and Heiko moved to Berlin to begin work on a new album with Oli and Marcus with Heiko taking on production responsibilities, resulting in the band's seventh studio album Relocated in 2006.
-Three singles were released from the album "Motif Sky", "Something Wrong" and "The Pleasure Remains", this last title only in Poland.
+In 2004, Camouflage signed a new contract with SPV and Maile moved to Berlin to begin work on a new album with Oli and Marcus with Heiko taking on production responsibilities, resulting in the band's seventh studio album Relocated in 2006.
+Three singles were released from the album—"Motif Sky", "Something Wrong" and "The Pleasure Remains", the last title only in Poland.
 The tour saw the band for the first time playing in South America and Mexico.

 In 2007, Polydor released Archive#1 (Rare Tracks), a new Camouflage compilation of rare tracks and remixes on two discs.